d2l-ai/d2l-en/chapter_crashcourse/introduction.md

 Before we could begin writing, the authors of this book, like much of the work force, had to become caffeinated.
 We hopped in the car and started driving.
-Using an iPhone, Alex called out "Hey Siri", awakening the phone's voice recognition system.
-Then Mu commanded "directions to Blue Bottle coffee shop".
+Using an iPhone, Alex called out 'Hey Siri', awakening the phone's voice recognition system.
+Then Mu commanded 'directions to Blue Bottle coffee shop'.
 The phone quickly displayed the transcription of his command.
 It also recognized that we were asking for directions and launched the Maps application to fulfill our request.
 Once launched, the Maps app identified a number of routes.
 Next to each route, the phone displayed a predicted transit time.
 While we fabricated this story for pedagogical convenience, it demonstrates that in the span of just a few seconds, our everyday interactions with a smartphone can engage several machine learning models.

 If you've never worked with machine learning before, you might be wondering what we're talking about.
-You might ask, "isn't that just programming?" or "what does *machine learning* even mean?"
+You might ask, 'isn't that just programming?' or 'what does *machine learning* even mean?'
 First, to be clear, we implement all machine learning algorithms by writing computer programs.
 Indeed, we use the same languages and hardware as other fields of computer science, but not all computer programs involve machine learning.
 In response to the second question, precisely defining a field of study as vast as machine learning is hard.
-It's a bit like answering, "what is math?".
+It's a bit like answering, 'what is math?'.
 But we'll try to give you enough intuition to get started.